How to Build a Year Round Capsule Wardrobe: 20 Pieces

 Fast Fashion: For the People, Against the Planet

-Be it the 18th-century slop shop or modern online fast fashion stores, the democratization of fashion has resulted in a snowballing environmental crisis.
-This is mainly because cheap clothing is ubiquitous, and in the absence of labor or environmental laws, the demand for it can be increased indefinitely.
+Be it the 18th-century slop shop or modern fast fashion store, the democratization of fashion has resulted in a snowballing environmental crisis.
+This is mainly because cheap clothing is ubiquitous, and in the absence of labor or environmental laws, the demand for it can be manufactured indefinitely.

-After all, the demand for fast fashion is mostly artificial.
-Luxury brands forge a sense of artificial scarcity and FOMO to market their products.
-They curate a false sense of urgency via last-minute sales, updating collections weekly and advertising their products heavily with aspirational content.
+And manufactured it is.
+Fast fashion runs on artificial desire.
+Brands forge a sense of artificial scarcity and FOMO to market their products, curating a false sense of urgency via last-minute sales, updating collections weekly, and advertising their products heavily with aspirational content.
+After all, the goal was never to clothe people – it was to keep them buying.

 The False Needs Theory